virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `nodeType` - parameter defining software stack within a node.
-For a detailed guidance see the <a href="http://docs.cloudscripting.com/reference/container-types/" target="_blank">Container Types</a> page.
+- `nodeType` - parameter thet defines software stack within a node.
+For a detailed guidance see the <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers/#predefined-nodetype-values" target="_blank">Container Types</a> page.
 - `extip` *[optional]* - attaching public IP address to a container.
 The default value is *'false'*.
 - `fixedCloudlets` *[optional]* - number of reserved cloudlets.
 The default value is *'0'*.
 - `flexibleCloudlets` *[optional]* - number of dynamic cloudlets.
 The default value is *'1'*.